MdMirajAnsari/InterviewNavigator/C#/C#-Concept.md

 ---

 ## THREADING

 ## Concurrent

 Its concept where programmer can divide the program into independent parts(threads) and can execute them in order-independent manner or in partial order, without affecting the outcome.

+## Concurrency

+Concurrency means doing several things at the same time.
+For example, if we have to do a million tasks, then instead of doing them sequentially one by one, we can do them simultaneously, thus reducing the duration of the program execution.

 ## Parallel